Noise-Augmented $\ell_0$ Regularization of Tensor Regression with Tucker Decomposition: Numerical Examples

-\setstretch{1.75} The TR models based on the CP decomposition \citep{zhou2013tensor} used the same iterative block relaxation algorithm to estimate the parameters (Algorithm \ref{al3}).
+The TR models based on the CP decomposition \citep{zhou2013tensor} used the same iterative block relaxation algorithm to estimate the parameters (Algorithm \ref{al3}).
 Two different TR models were run -- with and without the $\ell_2$ regularization when estimating $\mathbf{U}_d$ for $d=1,2,...,D$ in Eq \eqref{eq:CP}.
-The hyperparameter for the $\ell_2$ regularization was chosen by 5-fold CV in each TR model case.
+The hyperparameter for the $\ell_2$ regularization was chosen by 5-fold CV.